MSecure/contact-tracing-us/Colorado/README.md

    - User Guide: https://developers.google.com/android/exposure-notifications/implementation-guide
    - Glossary: https://developers.google.com/android/exposure-notifications/exposure-notifications-api#glossary
  - Service
+    - Permissions
       - Permission: android.permission.BIND_JOB_SERVICE[android:exported=true]
       - Permission: android.permission.DUMP[android:exported=true]
       - These two are possibly false positive bacause these two permission are only used by Android System; and we assume that the system is not malicious.
+    - `com.google.android.play.core.assetpacks.AssetPackExtractionService` is not Protected
+      - This service is provided by Google as part of the Android API.